yan-soon/tp/docs/DeveloperGuide.md

    list would not be displayed.

 1. Test case: `gemmmmm` <br>
-   Expected: General Education modules are not displayed. _Unknown command format_ message is shown in the result display.
+   Expected: General Education modules are not displayed. _Unknown command_ message is shown in the result display.

 #### Search Module Information